Healthy diet and fitness for new mums

 - When your lochia (postnatal bleeding) has stopped, you can try swimming.
 Swimming is good exercise and it's relaxing, too.
 If you take your child with you, try to have someone else there as well so that you get a chance to swim.

 - Borrow or buy an exercise DVD.
 This is a good way to work out at home.
 You could get a friend or your children to join in.

 When can I start exercising after birth?

-It's a good idea to wait until after your six-week postnatal check before you start to exercise regularly again.
+It may be a good idea to wait until after your six-week postnatal check before you start to high impact exercise again.
 If you exercised regularly before giving birth and you feel fit and well, you might be able to start earlier.
-Talk to your midwife or GP.
+Talk to your midwife, health visitor or GP.

-If your birth was complicated (for example, you had a caesarean delivery, your recovery time will be longer, so talk to your midwife or health visitor before starting anything too strenuous.
+If your birth was complicated (for example, you had a caesarean section), your recovery time will be longer, so talk to your health visitor or GP before starting anything too strenuous.